We Rule: Civics for All of US

 We Rule: Civics for All of US is a new education initiative from the National Archives that promotes civic literacy and engagement.
 We're providing teachers with programming, curricula, and exceptional field trip experiences both online and at our locations across the country.

-We are thrilled to kick off the school year with new distance learning programs about the Constitution for elementary students and will add programs for middle and high school students in the coming year.
+We are thrilled to offer new distance learning programs about the Constitution for elementary students and will add programs for middle and high school students in the coming year.

 The Constitution Rules! for Grades K-2